Sunitinib: History

 The drug was discovered at SUGEN, a biotechnology company which pioneered protein kinase inhibitors.
 It was the third in a series of compounds including SU5416 and SU6668.
 The concept was of an ATP mimic that would compete with ATP for binding to the catalytic site of receptor tyrosine kinases.
 This concept led to the invention of many small-molecule tyrosine kinase inhibitors, including Gleevec, Sutent, Tarceva and many others.

 Side effects

 Sunitinib adverse events are considered somewhat manageable and the incidence of serious adverse events low.

 The most common adverse events associated with sunitinib therapy are fatigue, diarrhea, nausea, anorexia, hypertension, a yellow skin discoloration, hand-foot skin reaction, and stomatitis.
 In the placebo-controlled Phase III GIST study, adverse events which occurred more often with sunitinib than placebo included diarrhea, anorexia, skin discoloration, mucositis/stomatitis, asthenia, altered taste, and constipation.

-Dose reductions were required in 50% of the patients studied in RCC in order to manage the significant toxicities of this agent.

 Serious (grade 3 or 4) adverse events occur in ≤10% of patients and include hypertension, fatigue, asthenia, diarrhea, and chemotherapy-induced acral erythema.
 Lab abnormalities associated with sunitinib therapy include lipase, amylase, neutrophils, lymphocytes, and platelets.
 Hypothyroidism and reversible erythrocytosis have also been associated with sunitinib.

-Most adverse events can be managed through supportive care, dose interruption, or dose reduction.